Fisterkoo/Gem-Miner-v1.0/README.md

 INSTRUCTIONS:

-Copy/Download the code, save it as gemminer.bat (or anything, there just needs to be the .bat at the end) and Run it.
+Download the code, extract it, and Run it.
 The best would be if you put it in Separate Folder.

 Thats all there is to say, good luck and have fun!